Sunday, October 6, 2024

 Destroying the fire fields one by one.

 The combats in the dungeon were the hardest I faced so far.
 Large groups of mages kept attacking, surprising us, and wiping us out in the first round with mass-damage spells.
-We had to reload frequently and had to retreat to Keldar four times, twice just to rest and heal, and once to buy a telegem because the dungeon had one of those damned portals, and once for some dynamite to blast open a wall.
+I had to reload frequently and had to retreat to Keldar four times, twice just to rest and heal, once to buy a telegem because the dungeon had one of those damned portals, and once for some dynamite to blast open a wall.

 A typical dungeon battle.